SQL Complete - Alternative to Native Microsoft T-SQL Intellisense

 Query formatting

-to perform formatting of queries paying attention to case, line breaks, whitespaces,
+SQL Complete provides an opportunity to perform query formatting with regard to case, line breaks, whitespaces,

 Execute Current Statement